Best Golf Cart Fleet Management Software and Telematics Platforms for Australian Operators product guide

 - Pure golf operation, primary KPI is pace and player experience → Tagmarshal or On Pin Analytics

-- Golf operation with significant EV fleet and battery lifecycle concerns → Tagmarshal or On Pin for golf layer, supplement with Geotab or Teletrac Navman for battery analytics
+- Golf operation with significant EV fleet and battery lifecycle concerns → Tagmarshal or On Pin for the golf layer, supplemented with an enterprise telematics platform for battery analytics

 - Resort or campus with mixed fleet (carts + maintenance + shuttle + utility) → Geotab (MyGeotab) or Smartrak as the primary platform